sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 The following commands are used to configure PAC.

 #### 3.6.2.1 authentication enable
 This command enables PAC feature globally.
-By default the value is disabled.
-If enabled only, the configuration on the interface would take effect.
+By default the feature is disabled.
+Any interface PAC configuration is effective only when PAC is enabled globally.

 | Mode | Global Config |
 | ---- | ------ |